disa-lab/SynLogPlus/README.md

 │   ├── old_benchmark/
-│   ├── LogPPT/     # contains the modified source code of LogPPT │   ├── LLMParser/  # contains the modified source code of LLMParser │   └── UniParser/  # contains the source code of implemented UniParser ├── result/
+│   ├── LogPPT/     # contains the modified source code of LogPPT │   ├── LLMParser/  # contains the modified source code of LLMParser │   ├── UniParser/  # contains the source code of implemented UniParser │   └── SynLogPlus/ # contains the source code of SynLogPlus ├── result/
 │   ├── ...... #
 │   └── ...... # contains the output evaluation metric files and all parsed results